Yehya Farhat

-Previously, I earned a M.Sc. in Computer Science from Syracuse University.
-In my last year of graduate studies, I completed my thesis on end-to-end constrained optimization learning under the supervision of Prof. Ferdinando Fioretto .
-Before that, I received a B.Sc in Computer Science and a minor in Mathematics from the American University of Beirut (AUB).
+I was a research scholar at Syracuse University, where I worked with Prof. Venkata Gandikota.
+I previously earned an M.Sc. in Computer Science from Syracuse University, where I completed a thesis under the supervision of Prof. Ferdinando Fioretto.
+Before that, I received a B.Sc. in Computer Science with a minor in Mathematics from the American University of Beirut (AUB).

 In my free time, I enjoy playing chess, staying active by playing football, and hitting the gym.
 I am also an avid writer passionate about sharing intriguing scientific topics I encounter.
 To stay updated, you can check out and subscribe to my newsletter below!
 Or find me on Medium.